cc-d/ieddit/README.md

 # **ieddit.com**

-###### This site is the result of several thousand lines of code written over the past month, there are a LOT of bugs, has only now reached a state I'd describe as 'beta'.
-While the general layout/design is mostly complete, the UI is still a bit rough in some areas.

 ### About

 The idea behind this project was to offer a website with functionality similar to reddit's, with a focus on transparency, privacy, freedom of expression, and so on, while also trimming down the massive amount of design bloat reddit has accumulated over the years.
 To attempt to preserve these operating principles, this site will not pursue any form of monetization which would violate the privacy of users, regardless of growth.
 Additionally, this allows the site to operate fully independently without being beholden to the demands of advertisers.

 The wikimedia foundation has proven that such a model is feasible even at the upper echelons of scale, if one is willing to operate leanly without the express pursuit of profit.

-Last time this site was re-posted to HN, it was on day 1 of the public alpha.
-A significant amount has been changed since then - and I'm not asleep this time :) - so hopefully it will go a bit smoother.

 ### Features